newrelic/newrelic-telemetry-sdk-specs/communication.md

 SDK implementations **SHOULD NOT** perform response code error handling as noted above in the low-level API.
 However, the low-level API **MUST** propagate this error information to the consumer of that API.
 This can be done via exceptions, errors or a response object.
 Additional information can be found in the [Validation](#validation) section below.

+### Dropping data

+Whenever dropping data, the SDK must emit an error level log statement indicating the number of metrics dropped.
+SDKs should also log all of the dropped data at the debug level.

+SDKs should not attempt to merge a failed payload with the rest of the data being stored by the SDK's aggregator.

 ## Graceful degradation